EthanC2/competitive-programming/README.md

 # A Collection of Competitive Programming Resources
-**LEGAL NOTICE:** *you shall not use any code found in this repository during programming competitions.*
+**LEGAL NOTICE:** *you shall not use any code found in this repository during programming competitions. all rights reserved.*